ancient-military-history

 Local Officials and Depot Management

-Each depot was managed by a dedicated staff, often headed by a curator horreorum or a praepositus, who was responsible for inventory accuracy, storage conditions, and the coordination of incoming and outgoing shipments.
+Each depot was managed by a dedicated staff, headed by a curator horreorum or a praepositus, who was responsible for inventory accuracy, storage conditions, and the coordination of incoming and outgoing shipments.
 These officials were supported by librarii (clerks) who maintained detailed written records on papyrus and wax tablets.
 Inventories were updated regularly, and discrepancies were investigated immediately.
+In larger depots, a dispensator (accountant) tracked financial transactions related to supply purchases and local contracts.

-In addition to administrative staff, depots employed custodes (guards) to protect the stores against theft and enemy action.
+In addition to administrative staff, depots employed custodes (guards) to protect stores against theft and enemy action.
 Larger depots near frontier zones were often fortified with walls, towers, and ditches, functioning as both supply hubs and defensive strongpoints.
 The presence of a permanent garrison at these sites was common, with soldiers doubling as guards and laborers during peak activity periods.
+Archaeological excavations at sites like Osterburken on the German frontier have revealed guard barracks integrated directly into warehouse complexes, confirming the close connection between storage and security.

 Imperial Oversight and Standardization

 While local officials handled day-to-day operations, overall oversight came from higher authorities.
 Provincial governors, legionary legates, and, in later centuries, the praefectus annonae (prefect of the grain supply) exercised control over the broader supply system.
 The Roman state mandated standard measurement units and quality standards for stored goods.
-Grain, for example, had to be dry and free of pests; weapons had to meet specific forge specifications.
+Grain had to be dry and free of pests; weapons had to meet specific forge specifications.
+The modius, a standard unit of dry volume (approximately 8.7 liters), was used across the empire for grain accounting, allowing commanders to calculate rations and stockpile requirements with precision.

 Record-Keeping and Inventory Management